Writing Makefiles for Python Projects

 shell, moreover each command in each recipe runs in its own shell too.
 There

-are workarounds for the latter, i.e. using the .ONESHELL
+are workarounds for the latter, i.e. using the .ONESHELL flag, but that does

 not solve the issue of a new shell in each recipe.